 I think it is fun to explore tropes and subvert, particularly when you are playing with genre fiction and readers have an expectation around certain tropes.
 Of course, any hateful or harmful tropes should be avoided at all costs, by that I mean racist, homophobic, ableist, misogynist, transphobic, islamophobic etc – there’s no excuse for that.
 Anything that is unquestioned, or unexplored, and demeans is not only harmful it is really lazy.
 This is separate from a character who may have one of these views but unless that character is being challenged on those views then why do you want to put hate and ignorance out there?

-R.W.R.
-McDonald (Rob) is an award-winning author, and author of two novels.
+RWR McDonald (Rob) is an award-winning author of two novels.
 His debut novel, The Nancys, won Best First Novel in the 2020 Ngaio Marsh Awards, as well as being a finalist in the Best Novel category.
 It was also shortlisted for Best First Novel in the 2020 Ned Kelly Awards, and Highly Commended for an Unpublished Manuscript in the 2017 Victorian Premier’s Literary Awards.
-Nancy Business, his second novel, due 1st June 21.
+Nancy Business, his second novel, was a finalist for Best Novel in the 2022 Ngaio Marsh Awards.

 If you want to be the first to read great advice, prompts and inspiration from our incredible tutors, subscribe to our weekly e-newsletter Newsbite.